zwang695/alexa-skills-list/skills/B01HJZDF1O/README.md

 Individually you can change your home station with "Make my home station Baker Street".

 Once you have defined your home and work stations you can then ask "when", "later", "earlier", "train at 14:00" etc

+On startup the live status of all lines is given or if your own line has a problem it will tell you  that.

+At any time you can ask "What's up with the Bakerloo line" or use a different line name and it will tell you state of the line you ask.

 ***